 The first incident in the associated map in Appendix 1 refers to participants who had very little knowledge of graphical user interfaces.
 They didn't readily distinguish interactive objects from non-interactive ones, or active states from inactive ones.
 For these participants, the use of colour as a navigational and operational aid may initially at least have increased rather than lessened the complexity of the screen.
-Also, the choice of numbering both the task phases and the story titles may have appeared conflicting, especially if the participant to the first that the first the second was medical to mende the medical to explanation of the phases and general advice..."; but even this fails to draw most participants and an explanation is given by c{16} , Clip 02.31 - 03.10:
+Also, the choice of numbering both the task phases and the story titles may have appeared conflicting, especially if the participant does not immediately recognise the latter as navigable.

-After the first participant (d_I) who saw the Guide link but chose not to follow it: Clip 63.33 - 63.40, "yeah but I didn't go to it did I" the screen was modified to include the line "For does not immediately recognise the latter as navigable.
+After the first participant (d_1) who saw the Guide link but chose not to follow it: Clip 63.33 - 63.40, "yeah but I didn't go to it did I" the screen was modified to include the line "For explanation of the phases and general advice..."; but even this fails to draw most participants and an explanation is given by c{16} , Clip 02.31 - 03.10: